On Camera Lab

 But I need your help.
 And that means a commitment to the work.

-On Camera Lab is designed to be an on-going practice for your development as an artist.
+On Camera Lab is designed to be an ongoing practice for your development as an artist.
 Actors are encouraged to return to the Lab each month, as long as they are experiencing growth and progress.

 Class Format